-The cloud pricing is quite complex, and it’s billing is unlike the billing mechanism used in the traditional buy-sell model.
-Also, SaaS, IaaS or PaaS pricing models vary widely.
+Cloud pricing is quite complex, and its billing is unlike the billing mechanism used in the traditional buy-sell model.
+Also, SaaS, IaaS, or PaaS pricing models vary widely.
 This complexity has spawned the need for an automated invoicing tool for CSPs.
 However, there are several third-party solutions currently in the market to help service providers, but it can be difficult to choose the right one.

-Tip2 – To overcome cloud billing issues, CSPs should find out who has the best cloud billing solution that meets their needs.
-After weighing the pros and cons of a cloud billing software, they should adopt a flexible cloud subscription billing management system that will help them manage recurring cloud billing and also help them in upselling and cross-selling to their customers with minimum hassles.
+Tip 2 – To overcome cloud billing issues, CSPs should find out who has the best cloud billing solution that meets their needs.
+After weighing the pros and cons of cloud billing software, they should adopt a flexible cloud subscription billing management system that will help them manage recurring cloud billing and also help them in upselling and cross-selling to their customers with minimum hassles.

 Inability to meet regulatory compliances

 No doubt, the cloud is a booming business.
 With the cloud offering advantages like scalability, mobility, and convenience, cloud solutions are already in demand and the demand will surely spiral in the times to come.
 This has and will lead to increased migration of more sensitive data and its processing.
 This makes it an utmost responsibility to safeguard the client data on the part of CSP.

 Many a time, security is considered the joint responsibility of both the cloud provider and the customer.
 Upkeep of storage, infrastructure, and networking is certainly the responsibility of the cloud provider, but security onus for things like applications, operating systems, identity and access management, and network traffic protection certainly lies with the customer.
 So, cloud service providers need to work on their security standards as feverishly as they seek to better their technological capabilities.

 The blurred boundaries make it difficult to tackle cloud computing security issues and challenges, but defining role-based user access and assigning permissions at the ground level certainly can help both parties.